soulsynapse/antscihub-generate_vault/README.md

 The tool uses a flexible configuration system with the following priority order:

-1. **Default values** - Built-in defaults using current directory
+1. **Default values** - Built-in defaults using "./output" folder (only used if config.json is missing)
-2. **config.json** - Tracked configuration file with your project defaults
+2. **config.json** - Main configuration file with project-specific paths
 3. **config.local.json** - Local overrides (ignored by git)

 ### Configuration Options